Spreading processes in "post-epidemic" environments: Cluster distribution on disordered lattice

 In general, one can write $n_s(p)=p^sD_s$.
 In a low density limit of small values of $p$ (concentration of susceptible sites well below the percolation threshold $p_c=0.592746$ \cite{Ziff94}), only clusters of relatively small size can be found in a system.
 At the percolation threshold, when the spanning cluster appears, one obtains the scaling behaviour

 with the Fisher exponent $\Theta =187/91$ \cite{Staufer}.
 Note that for a finite system, the power law is restricted to small $s$ only and naturally breaks down for cluster sizes comparable with the size of a system \cite{Chelakkot12}.

-Our numerical data for $n_s(p)$ are given in Fig. \ref{ppure} in a double logarithmic scale.
+{ To extract clusters of different sizes numerically, we apply an algorithm developed by Hoshen and Kopelman \cite{Hoshen}.
+This algorithm is successfully applied in studies of percolation phenomena in disordered environments \cite{Staufer79,Aharony87,Blavatska08,Willems12, Lapshina19,Kotwica19,Oliveira20} .
+As the first step of the algorithm, all susceptible sites of the lattice are labeled (numbered in an increasing order).
+At the second step, for each of the labeled sites (say, for the site with the label $n$), we check whether its nearest neighbors are also susceptible.
+If yes, two possibilities appear.
+If the label of the neighbor is larger than $n$, we change the label of the neighbor to $n$.
+If the label of the neighbor is smaller than $n$, we change the label of the site $n$ to that of the neighbor.
+This procedure is applied until no more changes of site labels is needed.
+As a result, we obtain groups of clusters of susceptible sites of different sizes, where all the sites in a given group have the same label. } Our numerical data for $n_s(p)$ are given in Fig. \ref{ppure} in a double logarithmic scale.
 On the upper panel of Fig. \ref{ppure} we present results for $p$ values increasing from $p=0.1$ up to the percolation threshold.
 Whereas only small clusters are present in system at small $p$, the probability to find larger clusters increases with increasing $p$.
 The scaling behavior in vicinity of the percolation threshold $p\simeq0.6$ is observed, corresponding to a straight line in a log-log plot.
 One notices the pronounced fluctuations in sizes of large clusters emerging in a system at the threshold point.
 Also, as noted above, the violation of the scaling law at large $s$ is caused by finite system size.
 The lower panel of Fig. \ref{ppure} shows results for $p$ values above the percolation threshold.
 The probability of observing small clusters is decreasing with increasing $p$, whereas the fraction of sites in spanning clusters increases.

 Let us estimate also the ``diversity'' of clusters, i.e. the number of all possible clusters, that can be found on a lattice with given fraction $p$ of susceptible sites.
 The lattice of size $L\times L$ contains $n_s(p)\times L^2$ different clusters of size $s$, and thus $\sum_s n_s(p) \times L^2$ different clusters of any size.
 Effective ``diversity'' of clusters per one site $n(p)=\sum_s n_s(p) $ can be estimated, using available analytical values for $n_s(p)$ from Ref. \cite{Sykes76} mentioned above.
 These estimates are compared with our numerical data in Fig. \ref{div}.
 As expected, $n(p)$ increases with $p$, when $p$ values are relatively small, and there is a large amount of small clusters.
 At larger $p$, small clusters tend to segregate into larger ones, so the number of different clusters decreases.
 Nice coincidence of analytical results that take into account only small clusters up to $s=17$ and numerical data is due to the fact, that though at large $p$ the prevailing number of sites is located in very large clusters, the number of such clusters is very small, so that the main contribution into $n(p)$ is given by numerous small clusters.